ItsDrike/PyGameTemplate/LICENSING.md

       - [Same format as in above example]
 ```

-If the copyright header isn't publically liseted, we can use the author's name, followed by their email address.
+If the copyright header isn't publicly listed, we can use the author's name, followed by their email address.

 ```
 Applies to: